VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 <br />
 <br />

-Otherwise, the required information will have to be added in the corresponding parameters.
+The values of these variables will be used to request a new token.

 {% include image.html file="postman_token_parameters.png" alt="Getting started" max-width="800" %}
 <br />